jagi/meteor-astronomy/README.md

 We can define few useful methods in the module definition.
 They are:

+- `oninitmodule`
-- `initSchema`
+- `oninitschema`
-- `initClass`
+- `oninitclass`
-- `initInstance`
+- `oninitinstance`

 Each method is executed in different context.
-The invocation context is related with the name of method.
+The invocation context is related to the name of method.

+- `oninitmodule` - `this` points to `window` object
-- `initSchema` - `this` points to class's schema
+- `oninitschema` - `this` points to class's schema
-- `initClass` - `this` points to the class
+- `oninitclass` - `this` points to the class
-- `initInstance` - `this` points to class's instance (document being created)
+- `oninitinstance` - `this` points to class's instance (document being created)

-As you can see in the `Methods` module definition we have the `initSchema` function defined.
+As you can see in the `Methods` module definition we have the `oninitschema` function defined.
 We create the private `this._methods` object in the class's schema and add methods from the schema definition that a user has provided.
-As you can see the `initSchema` function is called in the context of the current class schema (in other words `this` is the class schema).
+As you can see the `oninitschema` function is called in the context of the current class schema (in other words `this` is the class schema).

 The best way to learn how to write own modules is investigating existing modules.